Web Component

 onError

 The onError method is called whenever the component fails to perform internal actions.
-These action can also be related to code executed inside any lifecycle methods, render, state or style update.
+These actions can also be related to code executed inside any lifecycle methods, render, state or style update.

 javascript